 Thailand!
 The name says it all.
 From scenic beaches, islands, buzzing shores, temples, monasteries to exciting water sports, spa and massages; Thailand boasts of everything.
 And it is needless to say, that with all these, Thailand has become one of the choicest destinations among tourists of all kinds.
-Not only for family vacations and honeymoons; Thailand is famous for soul-stirring solo backpacking trips as well.
+Not only for family vacations and honeymoons; it is also famous for soul-stirring experience of backpacking in Thailand alone.

 Some essential points on backpacking in Thailand